bwackwat/TrailbreakerMinimal/README.md

-Trailbreaker
+Trailbreaker Minimal
 ============

-An Application and Chrome Extension combination for the ease-of-creation of Page Objects and related Tests
+An Application and Chrome Extension combination for the ease-of-creation of Page Object Blocks!